Books

 Chevrolet 1911-1985 (with Jan P. Norbye).
 Skokie, Illinois: Publications International; New York: Beekman House, 1984.
 Nobody surpassed the late Jan Norbye for technical expertise, and writing this history of Chevrolet with Jan was a joy.
 From the early machinations of Louis Chevrolet to the Ford rivalry, the Stovebolt Six, the “classic” 55-57s, the supercars, and the land whales of the 1980s; 384 pages with color photography of hundreds of models from the pages of Collectible Automobile.

-The Mustangs, 1964-1973: A Collector’s Guide.
-London: Motor Racing Publications, 1984.
+The Mustangs, 1964-1973: A Collector’s Guide.London: Motor Racing Publications, 1984.
 Second edition, paperback, 1992.
 Jon Blunsden of MRP took a flyer on a Mustang book for the British market, in his high-selling Collector’s Guide series.
 The book did well over two editions, covering the “classic” Mustangs of 1965-69 thoroughly.
-Contrary to what is endlessly repeated, there was no “1964 1/2″ Mustang, though the ’65 was introduced in the Spring of 1964.
+Contrary to what is endlessly repeated, there was no “1964 1/2” Mustang, though the ’65 was introduced in the Spring of 1964.

 Encyclopedia of American Cars 1930-1980.
 Skokie, Illinois: Publications International; New York: Beekman House, 1984.
 Multiple revised and extended editions through 2007.
 Covers every major and minor make; the majors have detailed tables of specifications, original prices and production figures; the text covers their history.
 Amazon reviewers rate it 4 1/2 stars: “…the ultimate book for the ultimate car lover.
-It has it all, best of its kind, I have severl of these car books and this by far is the best”….My husband had to buy two of them because our son stole his last time he came home And he wouldn’t give it back.”
+It has it all, best of its kind, I have several of these car books and this by far is the best”….My husband had to buy two of them because our son stole his last time he came home And he wouldn’t give it back.”

 Mercedes-Benz: The First Hundred Years.
 Skokie, Illinois: Publications International; New York: Beekman House, 1984.
 Abridged edition: Consumer Guide Classic Car Series, October 1984.
 German edition: Serag, 1986.
 I loved writing about the great racing cars, particularly the silver bullets that dominated Grand Prix racing in the 1930s.
-Not a comprehensive nor a huge book, but the photos do justice to a grand marque that earned its reputation over the past century.
+Neither a comprehensive nor a huge book, but the photos do justice to a grand marque that earned its reputation over the past century.

 Porsche, a Tradition of Greatness.
 Skokie, Illinois: Publications International; New York: Beekman House, 1983.
 Abridged edition: Consumer Guide Classic Car Series, March 1984.
-German edition: Porsche: Die Geschichter einer <<Denkfabrik>>.
+German edition: Porsche: Die Geschichter einer Denkfabrik.
 Pfaffikon, Germany: Serag, n.d.
 [1984].
-Every other Porsche book stands in the shadow of my brother Karl Ludvigsen (Porsche: Excellence Was Expected), which I see is selling for around $200.
-This is my own take, “on assignment” from the publisher, and illustrated by fine photography throughout.
-In the 250 pages we had, I think we did Dr. Porsche’s cars justice.
+Every other Porsche book stands in the shadow Karl Ludvigsen (Porsche: Excellence Was Expected).
+Within only 250 pages, we had nowhere near the depth of Karl’s deservedly famous standard work on Porsche.

 The Studebaker Century: A National Heritage (publisher and co-author with Asa E. Hall).
 Hopkinton, N.H.: Dragonwyck Publishing, 1983.
 The late Asa Hall’s comprehensive collection of photos from the covered wagon to the Avanti was the inspiration of this deluxe photo-documentary, printed on fine cream enamel, with illustrations by Russ von Sauers and a gilt stamped cover.
 A limited edition, now rare, was offered in padded leather with gilt page edges and silk page marker.
 Covers Studebaker’s entire 114-year history with detailed captions for the hundreds of photos published here for the first time.

 Great Cars from Ford.
 Skokie, Illinois: Publications International, 1982.
 Proof positive of “enduring worth” is that one of these 96-page potboilers is offered for over $80.
 It was just a workaday survey of the obvious Ford greats (most of them postwar) over the years, assembled with some nice photography.
-Nothing to write home about!
+Nothing to write home about.

 Mustang Encyclopedia (with Barbara Langworth, Greg Wells, Rick Kopec).
 Skokie, Illinois: Publications Internaitonal, 1982.
 A compendium of Mustangiana, incuding a restorer’s guide, a guide to the multiple accessories that made the Mustang so many different cars to so many different people; and a source guide for further information.
 Detailed model specifications through the 1980 model.